Review: ‘Harry Potter and the Cursed Child’ is Enchanting

 By Christopher Caggiano, Contributing Writer, May 2, 2018

-As anyone who’s been near New York City’s Lyric Theatre over the past few weeks can attest, Harry Potter has made his presence in New York City known.
+As anyone who’s been near New York City’s Lyric Theatre over the past few weeks can attest, Harry Potter and the Cursed Child has made its presence in New York City known.
 The exterior of the theater has been festooned with enough signage and brand identity to make it stand out even amid the visual clutter of 42nd Street.
 The theater’s new main entrance on 43rd Street is even more dramatic, with a sinister black cloud of indistinct yet baleful specters seemingly flying out of an even larger rendering of the show’s logo.

 The interior of the theater is even more dramatic, announcing your entrance into the Potter world from the second you have your ticket scanned.
 The producers have reportedly spent some $33 million to renovate the Lyric to make it both more intimate and more in keeping the grand visual sweep of Harry’s beloved Hogwarts.
 On top of the play’s $35.5 million capitalization, the total $68 million price tag makes Harry Potter and the Cursed Child the most expensive non-musical production ever to play Broadway.